heig-vd-dai-course/heig-vd-dai-course/01-slides-introduction-and-course-organization/README.md

 - You must be able to explain what you did and why you did it
 - You must state it when you used external help (tools and sources)
 - You must be able to do the work on your own.
 These tools come and go ($$$, end of life, etc.), you should not entirely rely on them.

+## _"Linux, macOS or Windows?"_

+The HEIG-VD recommends Windows for your studies.
+This is mostly because other departments heavily use Windows-only products.
+From my experience, developing on Windows can be more difficult than Linux or macOS.

+Linux and macOS are much more supported in the software development world.
+If you can, I recommend you to try a Linux distribution (Ubuntu, Fedora or Debian) for this course, either baremetal or in Windows Subsystem Linux (WSL).
+It will be useful in your future to have a bit of experience with it as well.

 ## Questions